kanemiller100/CS255_Portfolio/README.md

 I excelled at gathering and documenting the user requirements in the business requirements document.
 The document clearly reflected the client’s needs and aligned all stakeholders on the project scope and objectives.

 ### What Could Be Improved
 If I could revise one part of my work, it would be the system design document.
-While the design met the project requirements, the diagrams could have been more detailed and standardized using tools like UML to improve clarity and communication.
+While the design met the project requirements, the diagrams could have been more detailed and standardized to improve clarity and communication.

 ### Interpreting and Implementing User Needs
 I thoroughly analyzed the client’s requirements and translated them into system functionalities, such as customizable practice tests and a user-friendly scheduling feature.
 Considering the user’s needs is crucial, as it ensures the system is both functional and user-centric, ultimately leading to greater user satisfaction and adoption.